The right care from the right person, first time

 People felt we should emphasise to patients that they would not be refused a GP appointment if needed and that their confidentiality would be protected.

-We developed a communications toolkit for practices to help make sure that patients across Bradford District and Craven were getting good information about Care Navigation which was sent to practices before Care Navigation launched in December 2018.
+We developed a communications toolkit for practices to help make sure that patients across Bradford district and Craven were getting good information about Care Navigation.
+This was sent to GP practices before Care Navigation launched in December 2018.

-In line with the feedback from Patient Network, and comments coming through Grass Roots, we tried to make sure that people understood why they were being asked questions and emphasised patient confidentiality and choice.
+In line with the feedback from the Patient Network, and comments from Grassroots reporting, we tried to make sure that people understood why they were being asked questions and emphasised patient confidentiality and choice.

 Our Engaging People partners took information about Care Navigation out to the community, to make sure that people from different backgrounds understood what was happening and how it would help them.
 They’ve taken information leaflets and talked to people at lots of different locations, such as mosques and other places of worship, community centres, knit and natter groups and schools.